carlwestman/udacity_fullstack_nanodegree/Movie_Trailer_Website/README.md

  what information structure template to use.

 ## Running the project
-1. Added data to entertainment_center.py using the appropriate class defined in media.py.
+1. Add data to entertainment_center.py using the appropriate class defined in media.py.
 2. Call entertainment_center.py from terminal:
 `python entertainent_center.py`